PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 linear map from its domain to codomain.
 We numerate all the edges attached to a site as ``1, ..., N_1+N_2``, and treat the tensor product of the edges ``1,...,N_1`` as the codomain of the tensor map and treat the tensor product of the edges ``N_1+1,...,N_1+N_2`` as the domain of the tensor map.
-A tensor is a tensor map which a trivial domain with zero edges or an edge corresponds to unit simple object of the tensor category.
+A tensor is a tensor map which a trivial domain with zero edges, or equivalently, an edge corresponds to unit simple object of the tensor category.
 If an edge connects two sites, it represents a contraction between two tensor maps.
 We also call the edges as legs.

-Matrix product state is a tensor network that all the lattice site are ordered as a one-dimensional chain and each tensor only connects to its left and right nearest neighbour.
+Matrix product state is a tensor network that all the lattice sites are ordered in a one-dimensional chain and each tensor only connects to its left and right nearest neighbour.